 We are the men and women of the U.S. Military

 We enlisted or were commissioned in the military to protect the United States.
-If necessary, we agreed to sacrifice our bodies or lay down our lives to protect the country we loved.
-We did NOT agree to be needlessly poisoned by the government we swore to protect, and we certainly did NOT agree to the poisoning of our spouses and children.
+If necessary, we agreed to sacrifice our bodies or lay down our lives for the country we love.
+However, we did not agree to be needlessly poisoned by the government we swore to protect, nor did we consent to the poisoning of our spouses and children.

-In most cases, before we were stationed at these bases, the DoD knew about the contamination and its health risks; however, the DoD chose not to protect us from or even warn us about the contamination.
-Our families (including pregnant and nursing mothers and young children) were forced to work, live, and attend school on one or more of the 130+ DoD Superfund Sites.
-These DoD Superfund Sites are some of the world’s most contaminated parcels of land.
-Considering that we had repeated and prolonged exposure to high levels of toxins, it is unreasonable to think we were not adversely affected by our exposure.
-Unfortunately, the average time we were stationed at a base was 4 to 6 years.
-Because of this, we lived at one contaminated base after another, and the levels of toxins increased in our systems, often with fatal results, especially for our children.
+In most cases, the Department of Defense (DoD) knew about the contamination and its health risks before we were stationed at these bases.
+Yet, the DoD failed to protect or warn us about the dangers.
+Our families—including pregnant and nursing mothers and young children—were forced to work, live, and attend school on one or more of the 130+ DoD Superfund sites, some of the most contaminated parcels of land in the world.
+Given our repeated and prolonged exposure to high levels of toxins, it is unreasonable to assume we were unaffected.
+Unfortunately, with average assignments lasting 4 to 6 years, many of us lived at one contaminated base after another, allowing toxins to accumulate in our systems, often with devastating and sometimes fatal consequences, especially for our children.

-We need the Agency for Toxic Substances and Disease Registry (ATSDR) to conduct a new Public Health Assessment (PHA) for every DoD Superfund site (including George AFB).
-This new PHA is necessary for us to qualify for medical care and compensation for our service-connected (SC) injuries and to help bring closure to those who lost their loved ones.
+We urgently need the Agency for Toxic Substances and Disease Registry (ATSDR) to conduct a new Public Health Assessment (PHA) for every DoD Superfund site, including George Air Force Base.
+These assessments are essential to secure medical care and compensation for our service-connected injuries and to provide closure for those who have lost loved ones.

 I am not a doctor, Veterans Service Officer (VSO), or attorney; therefore, I cannot provide medical or legal advice.